fbpx

 The living benefits rider has a significant downside.
 If you choose to exercise this rider, your beneficiaries will receive a reduced amount upon your death.
 Receiving a terminal or critical illness diagnosis can be traumatic, especially for a family with young children.

-However, that could mean that the surviving spouse and children will have less of a safety net.
-Tapping into death benefit money could mean not being able to afford the mortgage or an inability to pay educational expenses.
 Since these are likely the reasons that a life insurance policy was purchased in the first place, it’s important to think through what exercising a living benefits rider will mean to the surviving spouse and family.

 Additionally, there could be fees that come with a living benefits rider.
 Like any fee, these eat away at the value of your policy and are worth bearing in mind.